 11. Le Quattro Volte

 In his seminal memoir-cum-manifesto Walden, the American Transcendentalist Henry David Thoreau imparted this advice: “Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth.”
 Over a century and a half after he wrote those words, Walden’s philosophy finds its visual equal in Michelangelo Frammartino’s Le Quattro Volte, a film that truly fits the old paroxysm where both nothing and everything happens.
 The passage of four phases in the quotidian incidents of an old goat-herder may be rooted in Pythagorean thought, yet the vivid evocation of the natural world, in all of its enigmatic indifference toward the machinations of any single entity, is consonant with Romanticism.
 Much of the film is comprised of languidly paced shots, all the better for the audience to dispel any preconceptions of a traditional narrative.
 For those willing to embrace the image Frammartino commands us to observe, the rewards are bountiful.
-Nowhere is this more apparent in an eight-minute master shot of a parade which dares the restless viewer to leave before culminating in its raison-d’être.
-Le Quattro Volte is one of the rare masterworks that truly makes the world, in all of its banal contradictions, seem freshly anew.
+Nowhere is this more apparent than in an eight-minute master shot of a parade which dares the restless viewer to leave before culminating in its astonishing raison-d’être.
+Le Quattro Volte is one of the rare masterworks that truly makes the world, in all of its multitudinous banalities, seem freshly anew.

 10. Phantom Thread